Research

 Objective

-To generate scientific research, analysis and insight about the wildlife, ecosystem, and ecosystem services of the region that informs the development of conservation measures.
+To generate scientific research, analysis and insight about the wildlife and ecosystem services of the region that informs the development of conservation measures.

-Together, Exeter and the Foundation have set up the Central Arctic Ocean Research Unit (CAORU) under the direction of Prof Brendan Godley.
-It is dedicated to researching the wildlife, ecosystem and ecosystem services of the region, along with relevant conservation policy and policy-delivery research.
-Exeter has also undertaken to absorb up to 40% of the full economic cost across the different levels of research post offered within the Unit.
+Together, Exeter and the Foundation have set up the Arctic Ocean Research Unit (AORU) under the direction of Prof Brendan Godley.
+It is dedicated to researching the biological diversity and ecosystem services of the region, along with relevant conservation policy research.
+As part of its work, AORU manages the growing international CAO Research Group.

 Research Themes